7 Reasons to look for an Excel Spreadsheet Alternative to Manage Projects

 You know the project flow that will work for your team and your projects, but there’s no way to organize a spreadsheet to visualize that flow.
 If your team is all in one central office, you might be able to use a whiteboard to illustrate your methodology, but once the meeting ends and your lines and arrows get erased, the team is stuck with no way to visualize the project outside the columns and cells of a spreadsheet.

-7. Customization is a pain.
+7. Customization is a pain

 Each organization, team, and project is unique.
 Spreadsheets are not.
-Customizing an excel sheet to meet the specific needs of your team can be time-consuming and frustrating.
+Customizing an excel sheet to meet the specific needs of team management can be time-consuming and frustrating.
 Your choices are to rely on generic project templates, build one from scratch, or pay someone to build one for you.
 Even then, spreadsheets don’t have features like form editors and filters.

-Spreadsheets simply aren’t built for project management, and who wants to spend time trying to force a tool to do something it was never meant to do?
+Spreadsheets and excel simply aren’t built for project management, and who wants to spend time trying to force a tool to do something it was never meant to do?
 You need to focus your energy on the project and its deliverables, not on the tools your team needs to make things happen behind the scenes.

 In light of how truly terrible it is to use spreadsheets for project management, Project managers need to look for spreadsheet alternatives to manage projects better.